Category Archives: Hammer Horror

 A forgotten delight, Taste of Fear (1961) is a prime example of a film that does everything correctly.

-An excellent story, Gothic gloominess, and a foray for Hammer Production company into the then-new genre of the psychological thriller.
-The piece is never over-the-top and is a production sure to make Hitchcock himself quite impressed.
+An excellent story, Gothic gloominess, and a foray for Hammer Production company into the new genre of psychological thriller.
+The piece is never over-the-top and is a production sure to impress Hitchcock himself.

 Never Take Sweets from a Stranger-1960